top of page

 School-related difficulties for children with ADHD may include:

-• Not paying attention to classroom lessons
+• Difficulty sustaining attention during classroom lessons

 • Difficulty starting and completing tasks

-• Poor study skills
+• Challenges with planning, organization, and study skills

-• Poor test performance
+• Inconsistent test or academic performance

 Support Your Child's Well-being